ParkinsonLab/Metatranscriptome-Workshop/README.md

 -   There are 1874 reads mapping to 1356 microbial genes.

-***Question: have a look at this file, what are the most highly expressed genes?
+***Question 14: have a look at this file, what are the most highly expressed genes?
 Which phylum appears most active?***

 ### Step 10.
 Visualize the results using an E. coli map of protein-protein interactions as a scaffold in Cytoscape.